-According to the many of the backpackers we’ve met, the norm is to spend a night or two in Paracas and then travel onward to, the artifical, but still impressive oasis town of Huacachina.
+According to the many of the backpackers we’ve met, the norm is to spend a night or two in Paracas and then travel onward to the artificial, but still impressive oasis town of Huacachina.

-After arriving in Huacachina we quickly discovered that it’s a far cheaper and more convienant option to base yourself in Ica and venture from here to accomplish tasks in both Huacachina and Paracas.
+After arriving in Huacachina we quickly discovered that it’s a far cheaper and more convenient option to base yourself in Ica and venture from here to accomplish tasks in both Huacachina and Paracas.

-The only drawback for this little hack being that accomodations in Ica generally don’t have kitchens.
-You will however find several restaurants close by serving the “menu del dia” for about 6-8 Sol (€1.50-2.00) which is fine if your only going to stay a night or two.
+The only drawback for this little hack is that accommodations in Ica generally don’t have kitchens.
+You will however find several restaurants close by serving the “menu del dia” for about 6-8 Sol (€1.50-2.00) which is fine if you’re only going to stay a night or two.

 From Lima to Ica:

-There are a surprisingly limited number of busses servicing this route.
+There are a surprisingly limited number of buses servicing this route.
 They charge a flat fee of 20 sol (€5) and leave quite regularly.
-They’re not direct busses (they make a few stops along the way) so it takes around 4/5 hours.
+They’re not direct buses (they make a few stops along the way) so it takes around 4/5 hours.